 In this approach, we created a derivative of the original that shares content with the original task.
 This approach works and is easy to understand, but now we have two similar objects to manage.
 In any event, having the links between the objects reduces alot of the maintenance burden.

-Xyleme’s content platform allows you to easily search and link content into your new derivative or assembly.
+Xyleme’s content platform allows you to easily search and link content into your new derivative or assembly, reducing redundant content.

 In the next blog post, we will look at an approach for managing derivative content in the same dynamic assembly.
 Stay Tuned!

 If you would like to learn more about Xyleme, please contact us today!